terra-campaigns/unsettled/directory/DuskmeadowFringe/UndergroundTemple.md

 role: Abandoned Underground Temple with mixed references.
 status:
 hooks:
-- Adventurers have found two iron gates from corridors on the underground cathedral they found by the river floods, southeast of Sigisfarne.
-One does not open and the other one is blocked by a collapsed corridor.
+- Adventurers have found two iron gates in corridors in the underground cathedral, which they found by the river floods, southeast of Sigisfarne.
+One does not open, and a collapsed corridor blocks the other one.
 - Note found on a dead adventurer "..."Big Market”...
 “Wall"...
 “Village”..."
+nav_order: 1025-03-31

 images:
 - ../../imgs/gallery/Pasted%20image%2020250405154220.png